gurleensethi/will-it-ship/README.md

 > Because your estimates are *adorably* wrong.

-An AI-powered reality check for overly optimistic developers.
+An AI-powered reality check for overly optimistic people.

 ## 👉 Try it: [gurleensethi.github.io/will-it-ship](https://gurleensethi.github.io/will-it-ship/)

 ---

-*Made with ❤️ for chronically optimistic developers*
+*Made with ❤️ for chronically optimistic people*